Physics-50/Module-2/docs/weak4.md

 As with any piece of writing, we always recommend starting from an (evidentiary) outline.
 The first step is often to determine: **what is my main result/claim?**

 What interesting/exciting/new idea have you discovered?
 What was your scientific goal of doing the experiments you just completed?
 The answer to these kinds of questions can inform what you consider your main result.
 Unless you had a specific hypothesis you were testing with your experiment, since the main result is coming from your data, often you need to play around with your data by plotting it in different ways.
 Are there any relationships between the variables or quantities you can calculate?
-This will form the evidence that you will use to support your main result.
+Plotting these relationships gives you the evidence that you will use to support your main result.

  The main result is important, so it should be the focus of your most prominent figure.
 This main figure/plot is often referred to as the "money plot".
 When others think about the results of your work, this compelling visual will provide them with a convenient way to remember your result.
 The evidence that supports your main result is what goes in the money plot.
 What evidence do you have to support the main claim/result?
 In experimental work, this evidence is almost always some "processed" data that is extracted out from the "raw" data of your experiment.